vuejs/vue-cli/docs/guide/mode-and-env.md

 vue-cli-service build --mode development
 ```

 When running `vue-cli-service`, environment variables are loaded from all [corresponding files](#environment-variables).
-If they don't contain a `NODE_ENV` variable, it will be set to the mode.
-For example, `NODE_ENV` will be set to `"development"` in development mode.
+If they don't contain a `NODE_ENV` variable, it will be set accordingly.
+For example, `NODE_ENV` will be set to `"production"` in production mode, `"test"` in test mode, and defaults to `"development"` otherwise.

 Then `NODE_ENV` will determine the primary mode your app is runnning in - development, production or test - and consequently, what kind of webpack config will be created.